projectcaluma/alexandria/README.md

 - Storage configuration

   Storage backends are configured globally.
-The storable object bears information on the encryption status allowing the ORM appropriate data handling data.
+The storable object bears information on the encryption status allowing the ORM appropriate handling of the data.

   - `FILE_STORAGE_BACKEND`: Set the backend for file uploads. `django-storages` is available (default: `django.core.files.storage.FileSystemStorage`)